ralphkb/sentinel-tickets/README.md

 - Option to edit the activity of the bot.
 - Blacklist system with the ability to add users or roles with an optional reason and view them in a list.
 - Multiple Commands: Efficiently manage tickets with various commands.
-    - Send the tickets panel in any channel
+    - Send the ticket panels in any channel using the panel id
     - Add Users or Roles to a ticket
     - Remove Users or Roles from a ticket
     - Rename Ticket Channel